docker-archive/docker-ce/components/cli/docs/reference/commandline/network_create.md

 You can create the network which will be used to provide the routing-mesh in the swarm cluster.
 You do so by specifying `--ingress` when creating the network.
 Only one ingress network can be created at the time.
 The network can be removed only if no services depend on it.
-Any option available when creating a overlay network is also available when creating the ingress network, besides the `--attachable` option.
+Any option available when creating an overlay network is also available when creating the ingress network, besides the `--attachable` option.

 ```bash